Portrait of Jane Harrison, 1909

 Here are some of the newly published books and paperbacks I’m looking forward to reading this summer and autumn.

 Serve: My Lost Years at the Heart of Ireland’s Opus Dei by Anne-Marie Allen (Gill Books, Ireland; June 2025).
-It’s a difficult subject, but Allen’s memoir tells the important story of how young Irish girls like her were, as recently as the 1980s, promised vocational training by this powerful and secretive organization, but instead found themselves trapped in a life of domestic servitude.
+This deals with a difficult and painful subject in Ireland’s recent history, but like the Magdalene Laundries scandal, it needs to be discussed.
+Allen’s memoir tells the important story of how young Irish girls like her were, as recently as the 1980s, promised vocational training by this powerful and secretive organization, but instead found themselves trapped in a life of domestic servitude.

 Thank you very much for reading, and before you go, I would love to know…